cloude-google/agent-shutton/README.md

 7.  **Social Media:** After the user approves the blog post, the agent asks if they want to generate social media posts.
 If the user agrees, the `social_media_writer` is used.
 8.  **Export:** When the user approves the final version, the agent asks for a filename and saves the blog post as a markdown file using the `save_blog_post_to_file` tool.

-## Example Conversation

-**User:** I want to write a blog post about the new Google Gemini 2.5 Flash Preview model, also known as Nanobanana.

-**Agent:** I can do that.
-Here is a blog post outline for an article about the Google Gemini 2.5 Flash Preview model.

----

-## Blog Post Outline: Introducing Gemini 2.5 Flash: Google's Newest, Fastest AI Model

-### I. Title
-Gemini 2.5 Flash: The Speed and Efficiency of Nanobanana

-### II.
-Introduction
-*   **Hook:** Announcing Google's latest AI model, Gemini 2.5 Flash, nicknamed Nanobanana.
-*   **Context:** Explain that this new model is designed for speed and efficiency, making it ideal for on-device applications.
-*   **Thesis Statement:** This post will explore the key features of Gemini 2.5 Flash, its capabilities, and how it compares to other models in the Gemini family.

-### III.
-Main Body

-#### A. What is Gemini 2.5 Flash?
-*   **Lightweight and Cost-Effective:** Describe how Gemini 2.5 Flash is a smaller, more efficient model compared to its predecessors.
-*   **Multimodal Capabilities:** Explain that it can process text, audio, images, and video.
-*   **1-Million Token Context Window:** Discuss the large context window and its implications for processing large amounts of information.
-*   **'Thinking' Capability:** Detail the new feature that provides transparency into the model's reasoning process.

-#### B. Key Features and Enhancements
-*   **Speed and Efficiency:** Emphasize the model's performance on low-power devices.
-*   **Controlled Generation, Function Calling, and Search:** Discuss the model's advanced functionalities.
-*   **Specialized Versions:** Mention the specialized versions for live API, image generation, and text-to-speech.

-#### C. How to Get Access
-*   **Availability:** Explain that the model is available through the Gemini API, Google AI Studio, and Vertex AI.

-### IV.
-Conclusion
-*   **Summary:** Recap the key features and benefits of Gemini 2.5 Flash.
-*   **Call to Action:** Encourage readers to explore the new model and its capabilities.

----

-**User:** looks good, write it

-**Agent:** You have two options for including visual content in your blog post...